Opening a bank account is normally a straightforward process.

 - Letter issued by a public authority (e.g. a courthouse)

 - Letter of employment

 - Lease agreement for your residence

-Each bank will have a specific list of documents and rules to validate a proof of address.
+Each bank will have a specific list of documents and rules to validate proof of address.
 Check with your local branch before applying for your bank account to get the right document ready.